ungoldman/himawari-bg/readme.md

     --date, -d            Time of the picture desired.
-Can also be "latest". (default: "latest") --infrared, -i        Capture picture on the infrared spectrum. (default: false) --parallel, -p        Parallelize downloads for increased speeds (can be CPU intensive). (default: true) --version, -v         Show version information.
+Can also be "latest". (default: "latest") --infrared, -i        Capture picture on the infrared spectrum. (default: false) --parallel, -p        Parallelize downloads for increased speeds (can be CPU intensive). (default: true) --screen, -s          Screen to set the wallpaper on (macOS only).
+Options: "all", "main", screen index. (default: "main")
+    --scale               Scaling method (macOS only).
+Options: "auto", "fill", "fit", "stretch", "center". (default: "auto") --version, -v         Show version information.
     --help, -h            Show help.
 ```